Matter Around Us Online Test 9th Science Lesson 10 Questions in English

 -

-Question 31 of 5531.
-Question32.
-Which is the process by which fine insoluble solids from a solid- liquid mixture can be separated in a machine called a centrifuge.?
-Correct
+32. Which is the process by which fine insoluble solids from a solid- liquid mixture can be separated in a machine called a centrifuge.?

 Centrifugation is the process by which fine insoluble solids from a solid- liquid mixture can be separated in a machine called a centrifuge.
 A centrifuge rotates at a very high speed.
 On being rotated by centrifugal force, the heavier solid particles move down and the lighter liquid remains at the top.
 In washing machines, this principle is used to squeeze out water from wet clothes.
 Centrifugation is also used in pathological laboratories to separate blood cells from a blood sample.